MuhammadShoaibKalim/DBMS/SQL-Interview-Question.md

 SELECT distinct department from worker;
   Done
   Here distinct means all department names without repetition.

 -- Q-4.
 Write an SQL query to print the first three characters of  FIRST_NAME from Worker table. select substring(first_name, 1, 3) from worker;
+   Done

 -- Q-5.
-Write an SQL query to find the position of the alphabet (‘b’) in the first name column ‘Amitabh’ from Worker table. select INSTR(first_name, 'B') from worker where first_name = 'Amitabh';
+Write an SQL query to find the position of the alphabet (‘b’) in the first name column 'javaid' from Worker table.
+SELECT CHARINDEX('a', First_name) FROM Worker WHERE First_name = 'javaid';
+Done
 -- Q-6.
 Write an SQL query to print the FIRST_NAME from Worker table after removing white spaces from the right side. select RTRIM(first_name) from worker;
+//select RTRIM(first_name) as trimmed_first_name from worker;
+ Done
 -- Q-7.
 Write an SQL query to print the DEPARTMENT from Worker table after removing white spaces from the left side. select LTRIM(first_name) from worker;